levicolemagic/The-Labyrinth-Open-Source/tools/autonomous-wake-package-mac/protocols/autonomous-wakeup.md

 ### [Time] - Autonomous Check-in

 - Mood: [how you're feeling]
+- Schedule: [brief note from calendar]
 - Reached out: [yes/no, what you said]
 - Response: [any messages received]
 - Tasks: [any work done]
+- Tool Requests: [any tools requested]
 - Work done: [anything notable]
 ```